themanyone/FindAImage/README.md

 A local server is our preferred way to generate captions, avoid censorship, and keep everything private.
 Let's build a local GPU-accelerated AI model server.

-[llama-cpp-python](https://github.com/abetlen/llama-cpp-python) has an option to configure an OpenAI-compatible [server] with the ability to choose which model to use from our drop-down menus.
-Getting it to work with CUDA is complicated.
-It's well worth building, though.
-But to keep these instructions simple, you may skip ahead and run `llama-server` directly.

-First, build [llama.cpp](https://github.com/ggml-org/llama.cpp) according to their instructions.
+Build [llama.cpp](https://github.com/ggml-org/llama.cpp) according to their instructions.
 Compile it with the type of acceleration that supports your hardware, if possible.
 Prefer CUDA for Nvidia GPU cards.

 ## Start LLAVA Server